matthiasbruns/android-kotlin-clean-architecture/README.md

 Our fragment extends the CompositeFragment provides by the CompositeAndroid library.
 It also implements DogListView and LifecycleRegistryOwner.
 The view interface acts as a bridge between the DogListPresenter and this fragment.
-LifecycleRegistryOwner provides lifecycle information for the ViewModel we observe in this class.
+LifecycleRegistryOwner provides lifecycle information for the viewmodel we observe in this class.

 ````kotlin
 /**